Masks are still required in the dental office.

 Baby teeth are very important – they are not just teeth that will fall out.
 Children need their teeth to eat properly, talk, smile and feel good about themselves.
 Children with cavities may have difficulty eating, stop smiling, and have problems paying attention and learning at school.
 Tooth decay is an infection that does not heal and can be painful if left without treatment.
 If cavities are not treated, children can become sick enough to require emergency room treatment and their adult teeth may be permanently damaged.

 To make sure your child is ready for school, California law requires that your child have a dental checkup by May 31 of their first school year.
 Dental evaluations that have happened within the 12 months before your child enters school also meet this requirement.
-Your school will give you the required form to take with you when your child has their checkup.
+Your school will give you the required form to take with you when your child has their checkup, or one can be provided by your dentist.

 If you cannot get a dental checkup for your child, you can apply for your child to be excused from the requirement by filling out the bottom portion of the form and marking the reasons your child could not get the checkup.